The Benefits of Using Natural Resources in Early Childhood

 We do this in a number of ways, including:

-• The inclusion of natural materials in play
+• Using natural materials in early childhood play

 • Loose parts play